haoyund/P50/01_Prepare_Case_Control_Sample.md

 1450821	2008-05-08 10:14:07	2016-11-02 10:30:00	79	5	Combined opioid with other drug dependence, continuous, Opioid abuse, Opioid dependence, Combined opioid with other drug dependence, Episodic opioid dependence
 ```

-3d.
-Query for combining demographics and OUD conditions into one dataframe for case sample
+**d.
+Query for combining demographics and OUD conditions into one dataframe for case sample**

 ```
 CASE_QUERY <- '